jejacks0n/bitbot/README.md

 We think [Wit.ai](http://wit.ai) is pretty rad for a bot setup, but it does take some work to get it trained and working the way you want.
 This is part of the fun, and part of the challenge.

-To use Wit.ai in your responders, you need to include the Wit module.
+To use Wit.ai in your responders, you need to require `wit_ruby` and include the Wit module in your responder.
 Then you can define intents, and which route they go to, as well as any entities that are within them.
 In the most complex form this would look something like the following.

+**Note:** wit_ruby expects `ENV["WIT_AI_TOKEN"]` to be defined. [read more](https://github.com/gching/wit_ruby)

 ```ruby
 class MyResponder < Bitbot::Responder